kharlink/CompCreativity/README.md

 # Markov Chains: Campus Map

 This is a project I completed for CSCI3725 Computational Creativity.
+The focus was implementing a markov chain to create a piece of visual art that is personally meaningful.

 ## How to Set Up and Run Code